-The experiments used web page change and importance data collected by crawling 18,532,326 URLs daily for 14 weeks.
+Data and baselines.
+The experiments used web page change and importance data collected by crawling 18, 532, 314 URLs daily for 14 weeks.
 We compared LAMBDACRAWL (labeled LC in the figures), LAMBDACRAWLAPPROX (LCA, LC with Prop.
-10's approximation), and their RL variants LLC (Alg.
-4) and LLCA to BinaryLambdaCrawl (BLC) (Azar et al., 2018), the state-of-the-art optimal algorithm for minimizing binary cost J{h}^{π} .
-Since BLC may crawl-starve sources and hence get $J_h^{\pi} = \infty$ (see Fig. 1), we also use our own variant of it, $BLC\epsilon$, with the non-starvation guarantee, and its RL version $BLLC\epsilon$.
-Finally, we also use ChangeRateCrawl (CC) (Cho & Garcia-Molina, 2003a; Wolf et al., 2002) and UniformCrawl (UC) (Cho & Garcia-Molina, 2000b; Olston & Pandey, 2008) heuristics.
-Please see Supplement, Sec.
-9 for the algorithm descriptions and further details of the experiment setup.
+9's approximation), and their RL variants LLC (Alg.
+4) and LLCA to BinaryLambdaCrawl (BLC) [2], the state-of-the-art optimal algorithm for the binary cost J_b^{π} .
+Since BLC may crawl-starve sources and hence get $J_h^{\pi} = \infty$ (see Fig. 1), we also used our own variant, BLCe, with the non-starvation guarantee, and its RL flavor BLLCe.
+Finally, we used ChangeRateCrawl (CC) [10, 35] and UniformCrawl (UC) [9, 23] heuristics.
+In each run of an experiment, the bandwidth R was 20% of the total number of URLs used in that run.